nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `help`

-### Adding a position: `add position`
+### Adding a position: `add-position`

-Adds a position to the application management system.
+Adds a position to MrTechRecruiter.

-Format: `add position t/TITLE desc/DESCRIPTION`
+Format: `add-position tit/TITLE des/DESCRIPTION`

 Examples:
-* `add position t/software engineer desc/work in a team that builds a facial recognition application`
+* `add-position tit/software engineer des/work in a team that builds a facial recognition application`

-### Deleting a position: `delete position`
+### Deleting a position: `delete-position`

-Deletes the specified position from the application management system.
+Deletes the specified position from MrTechRecruiter.

-Format: `delete position t/TITLE`
+Format: `delete position tit/TITLE`

-* Deletes the position with the specified `POSITION`.
+* Deletes the position with the specified `TITLE`.
-* The name refers to the name of the position as displayed in the position list.
+* The title refers to the name of the position as displayed in the position list.
-* The name must match exactly.
+* The title must match exactly.

 Examples:
-* `delete position t/software engineer` deletes the position with the exact name `software engineer`.
+* `delete-position tit/software engineer` deletes the position with the exact name `software engineer`.

 ### Adding an applicant: `add-applicant`